Drug Rehab Counseling Overview

 - Correcting negative thought process

 - Addiction discussions

 - Tips for avoiding relapse

-The purpose of our family counseling sessions is to enable the family to be a support system for the patient and also to start the healing process for the family.
-Family counseling can help the patient create a better, more knowledgeable support network.
+Family counseling sessions provide the family the tools needed to be a support system for the patient, while starting the healing process for the family.
+As a result, family counseling can help the patient create a better, more knowledgeable support network.
 Family counseling is designed to set up structure and accountability.
-Questions are designed to help the patient and the family work together in the overall goal to beat addiction.
+Questions are designed to help the patient and family work together in the overall goal to beat addiction.

 Common Topics From The Family: